charlesreid1-com/charlesreid1-ansible/docs/quickstart.md

 ANSIBLE_CONFIG="vagrant.cfg" vagrant provision
 ```

+### Configure Ansible-Vagrant SSH Info

-Get info about how to connect to the vagrant machine(s)
+Vagrant provides info about how to connect to
-via SSH:
+the Vagrant machine(s) created using the `ssh-config`
+verb:

 ```
 vagrant ssh-config
 ```

-This information should match what is in the `vagranthosts`
+Copy this information into the `vagranthosts`
-inventory file.
+inventory file so that Ansible knows how to
+connect to the Vagrant boxes.

 ## Run Ansible

 ### Set Up Vault Secret

+!!! warning
+    The vault secret should match the
+    original secret used to encrypt
+    the vault.
+If you don't have it,
+    delete `vault` and start over.

 Before running Ansible with the Ansible-Vagrant config file,
 it will expect the vault secret to be in a file called